luontola/retrolambda/README.md

       Alternative to retrolambda.includedFiles for avoiding the command line length limit.
 The file must list one file per line with UTF-8 encoding.

+  retrolambda.jars
+      List of jars to process.
+      This is useful for including libraries.
+      Uses ; or : as the path separator, see java.io.File#pathSeparatorChar

+  retrolambda.jarsFile (alternative)
+      File listing the jars to process.
+      Alternative to retrolambda.jars for avoiding the command line length limit.
+The file must list one file per line with UTF-8 encoding.

   retrolambda.quiet
       Reduces the amount of logging.
       Disabled by default.
 Enable by setting to "true"